myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ### Control a Light actuator

 Now that we have our connection to Cayenne and  successfully sent test data to our dashboard, let’s take a look at how easy it is to add an actuator.
 When users change the state of actuators using the dashboard widgets, Cayenne publishes *COMMAND* messages.
-By subscring to these messages, we will be informed when our actuator's state was changed.
+By subscring to these messages, you will be informed when our actuator's state was changed.

 For this example, we will setup a [Button widget](#custom-widgets-button) on our dashboard and use it to send actuator commands to an imaginary actuator connected to our board.
-We will then cover the steps that Cayenne wants well behaved clients to perform when interacting with actuators via MQTT.
+In doing so, we will also cover the steps that Cayenne expects well behaved clients to perform when interacting with actuators via MQTT.

 #### Add dashboard widget